Skip to Main Content

 A minimum GPA of 2.50, based on completion of 10 courses (at least 30 units, and with a grade of C- or better in all courses), will guarantee admittance to the Faculty of Health Sciences, Bachelor of Science (BSc) beginning in the Fall of 2019.
 In addition, a cumulative GPA of 2.5 is required for admission to the university.

 All (All (direct) students are required to take (and pass) ILS101/ILSA101 – Integrated Learning Skills and ALC101/ALAC101 – Academic Literacy Course in their first term of study unless exempted.
-For ALC exempted requirements, please check the English requirements page*
+For ALC exempted requirements, please see the English requirements page.*

 Required Courses For Admission to Population and Quantitative Sciences